 Goutweed is native to southern Europe and western Asia, but was introduced as a garden plant to northern Europe as early as the Middle Ages.
 It has also been accidentally introduced to North America, and almost everywhere it has become a most annoying garden weed.

 In this picture, goutweed is growing out through a beech hedge alongside a pavement. – Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

 A huge, worldwide genus, counting between 200 and 400 species.
 Besides mugwort, common names of these plants include wormwood and sagebrush.
-The genus is presented in depth on the pages Plants: Plants in folklore and poetry, and Traditional medicine.
+The genus is presented in depth on the page Plants: Plants in folklore and poetry.
 A picture, depicting lance-leaved mugwort (A. lancea), may be seen at Ixeridium laevigatum (below).

 Artemisia vulgaris Common mugwort